Rajaji Hall: History

 The Government House and Gandhi Illam were demolished during the construction of a new Tamil Nadu legislative assembly-secretariat complex between 2008 and 2010, apparently causing irreparable damage to the hall's foundations.

 Structure

 Rajaji Hall was built in the form of a Greek temple and is believed to have been modelled after the Parthenon in Athens.
 It is built on a basement of arched cellars and store rooms and is surrounded by a colonnaded terrace.
 The exterior of the hall is constructed in the 16th-century Italian Manneristic style.
 The building is 120 feet long, 65 feet wide and 40 feet high and is enclosed by a gallery which had portraits of popular Anglo-Indian leaders and administrators including Edward Clive, Richard Wellesley, Sir Eyre Coote, Sir Thomas Munro, Lord Hobart and Lord Harris and British monarchs George III and Queen Charlotte.
-The southern end is connected to the Government House by an array of steps.
+The southern end was connected to the Government House by an array of steps.
 Sten Nilsson describes the hall as resembling "a Heroum, a neo-classical temple for hero worship".